Skip to main content

 Free Drink Calculator

-Every parent either buys way too many juice boxes or runs out of water mid-party.
-This calculator gives you the exact drink count — water, juice, soda, and adult drinks — so you buy what you need and nothing more.
-Based on party planning industry data.
+Buy too many juice boxes or run out of water mid-party?
+This calculator gives you the exact count — water, juice, soda, and adult drinks — for your exact guest count and party length.

 How we calculate this →